 I hope you had as much fun reading this style guide as I had creating it.
 If you’ve been inspired to “Go Global” with your bathroom design, why not take a look some of our other bathroom designs by clicking on the images below.

-Next week, I’ll be wrapping up our Go Global theme, showing you exactly which products you’ll need to achieve your favourite look.
+In our Go Global buying guide, I show you exactly which products you’ll need to achieve your favourite look.
 Go on… be adventurous.